What is a Flu Shot and How Important Is It

 What is Flu

-Flu, or influenza, is a highly contagious viral infection that mainly affects the respiratory system.”
+Flu,or influenza, is a highly contagious viral disease that mainly affects the respiratory system.

-It is usually seasonal and kills hundreds of thousands of people, worldwide, during outbreaks.
-In recent years, between 12,000 to 56,000, annually, have died in the U.S.
+Though usually seasonal, it hundreds of thousands of people, worldwide, during outbreaks.
+In recent years, between 12,000 to 56,000, annually, have died from in the U.S.

-One of the earliest reports of the disease dates back to the time of Hippocrates (circa 410 B.C.) to describe an influenza-like illness that ravaged northern Greece.
+One of the earliest reports of the disease dates back to the time of Hippocrates (circa 410 B.C.) who described an influenza-like illness that ravaged northern Greece.

-But the word “flu” came from the words “influenza di freddo” or “cold influence” to describe the epidemic which occurred in Florence, Italy, in 1357.
+The word flu is an abbraviated term from words “influenza di freddo” or “cold influence” to describe the epidemic which occurred in Florence, Italy, in 1357.

 Medicine and science poured much interest and resources into the disease due to its virulence and its rate of spreading.